zrdingpersonal/zrdingpersonal.github.io/_pages/about.md

 Research Experiences
 ------

-I have involved in a research of database partitioning and indexing as a research assistant under the guidance of Professor Hua Wang and Ke Zhou at the Intelligent Data Storage and Management Laboratory (IDSM), during which I worked on a system for database partitioning and indexing recommendation that aims to minimize data retrieval latency under a given storage budget.
+I have involved in a research of database partitioning and indexing as a research assistant under the guidance of Professor **Hua Wang** and **Ke Zhou** at the Intelligent Data Storage and Management Laboratory ([IDSM](http://idsm.wnlo.hust.edu.cn/)), Wuhan National Laboratory for Optoelectronics ([WNLO](http://wnlo.hust.edu.cn/)), during which I worked on a system for database partitioning and indexing recommendation that aims to minimize data retrieval latency under a given storage budget.
 By a novel approach that combines partitioning and indexing with algorithm optimization, a system was built with python which, in later experiments, proved to reduce latency by 15% compared with another state-of-the-art model.

 Previously, I was a research intern at the Cloud Storage Joint Research Center of HUST and Tencent.
 I read papers about storage systems, particularly AI for anomaly detection of disks and propagation of anomaly in web services.
 I also ran experiments to test some of these models and examined their performance.

-Besides, I also worked as a research intern at Shanghai Artificial Intelligence Laboratory (also known as Pujiang Lab) and conducted research on AI for Bioinformatics, specifically De Novo Peptide Sequencing based on Deep learning.
+Besides, I also worked as a research intern at [Shanghai Artificial Intelligence Laboratory](https://www.shlab.org.cn/) (also known as Pujiang Lab) and conducted research on AI for Bioinformatics, specifically De Novo Peptide Sequencing based on Deep learning.
 Following the idea of image-text retrieval, I contributed to building a multi-modal deep learning model that utilized contrastive learning for learning the pattern of tandem mass spectra and their corresponding protein sequence.

 Other Experiences
 ------